The best CMMS (Computerized Maintenance Management System) software can help businesses more easily manage maintenance, workflows, and costs.

-CMMS offers a platform that aims to maintain a database of records relating to all aspects of hardware to help with its maintenance.
+CMMS platforms maintain a database of records relating to all aspects of hardware assets in order to help with its maintenance.

 This not least where required spare parts may be kept, existing repairs to be logged, and whether it would be more cost-effective to completely replace assets under specific circumstances rather than attempt to fix them.
 The whole system allows a business to be completely proactive rather than reactive with how it approaches every aspect of maintenance.